XiaobingSuper/fairseq/README.md

 # 1. Problem

 This problem uses Attention mechanisms to do language translation.
-And this repo base on mlperf result given by [NVIDIA](https://github.com/mlperf/results/tree/master/v0.5.0/nvidia/submission/code/translation/pytorch).
+And this repo base on mlperf result [code](https://github.com/mlperf/results/tree/master/v0.5.0/nvidia/submission/code/translation/pytorch) given by NVIDIA .

 ## Requirements
 * [PyTorch](https://pytorch.org/) for CPU and GPU version.